gregrickaby/pokedex/README.md

-# SvelteKit Pokedex
+# SvelteKit Pokédex

-A Pokedex powered by SvelteKit and the PokeAPI. <https://svelte-pokedex-for-fun.vercel.app/>
+A Pokédex powered by SvelteKit and the PokeAPI. <https://svelte-pokedex-for-fun.vercel.app/>

 ---